piernik-dev/piernik/INSTALL.md

 If you want to run so called `gold tests`, you will need:

 * An installation of [YT](https://yt-project.org/) package.
-* Gnu Parallel and h5py:
+* Gnu Parallel (optional) and h5py:

         sudo dnf install parallel python-h5py
     or

         apt install parallel python-h5py
     (on Fedora or Ubuntu, respectively).

+Then you can execute so called "gold tests" locally by invoking `make gold` or `make gold-serial` (when `make gold` requires too many resources, e.g. on a laptop).